 - 4-ounce jar with lid

-- To use, remove a cotton round from the jar, close your eyes and gently sweep the pad over the entire eye area, being sure not to tug on the gentle skin surrounding the eye.
+- To use, remove a cotton round from the jar and squeeze to remove excess liquid.
+Close your eyes and gently sweep the pad over the entire eye area, being careful not to tug on the gentle skin surrounding the eye.